William Stewart (footballer, born 1868): Later life, tragedy and hardship

 Bill Stewart later settled in the Toxteth area of Liverpool.
 After his playing days ended he worked for a time on the Liverpool docks, only to suffer severe injuries in an accident at some point in the 1920s.
 Unable to earn a living Stewart fell on hard times and well-known Liverpool Echo football reporter 'Bee' suggested Everton F.C. should take a collection for their former captain at a match in October 1927.
 This suggestion was discussed at an Everton F.C. board meeting on 25 October 1927, but no agreement is detailed.
 Everton F.C. did later donate funds to Stewart and his family, as agreed at a board meeting in September 1936, after news had reached the club that their former player was seriously ill with cancer.
 Two payments of five pounds are detailed at subsequent meetings.

 Stewart's son Robert, born to first wife, Mary Emma Bennett, was killed in action on 12 December 1917.
-Mary had passed away in 1900, aged just 29.
+Mary had died in 1900, aged just 29.
 Stewart remarried Ellen in 1910 and they had a son, Donald, who died aged just seven in 1915.

 Bill Stewart died on 11 January 1937, at Smithdown Road Hospital.
 He was buried in an unmarked grave at the nearby Toxteth Park Cemetery.
 The Everton board of directors sent a wreath and letter to his family.
-Ellen passed away aged 69 in February 1937, barely a month after her husband, and was buried with him and their son at Toxteth Park Cemetery.
+Ellen died aged 69 in February 1937, barely a month after her husband, and was buried with him and their son at Toxteth Park Cemetery.